Geomagnetic storm: Instruments

-Geomagnetic storm effects
+Impacts

-Disruption of electrical systems
+Infrastructure

 It has been suggested that a geomagnetic storm on the scale of the solar storm of 1859 today would cause billions or even trillions of dollars of damage to satellites, power grids and radio communications, and could cause electrical blackouts on a massive scale that might not be repaired for weeks, months, or even years.
 Such sudden electrical blackouts may threaten food production.

-Main electrical grid
+Electrical grid

 When magnetic fields move about in the vicinity of a conductor such as a wire, a geomagnetically induced current is produced in the conductor.
 This happens on a grand scale during geomagnetic storms (the same mechanism also influenced telephone and telegraph lines before fiber optics, see above) on all long transmission lines.
 Long transmission lines (many kilometers in length) are thus subject to damage by this effect.
 Notably, this chiefly includes operators in China, North America, and Australia, especially in modern high-voltage, low-resistance lines.
 The European grid consists mainly of shorter transmission circuits, which are less vulnerable to damage.

 The (nearly direct) currents induced in these lines from geomagnetic storms are harmful to electrical transmission equipment, especially transformers—inducing core saturation, constraining their performance (as well as tripping various safety devices), and causing coils and cores to heat up.
 In extreme cases, this heat can disable or destroy them, even inducing a chain reaction that can overload transformers.
 Most generators are connected to the grid via transformers, isolating them from the induced currents on the grid, making them much less susceptible to damage due to geomagnetically induced current.
 However, a transformer that is subjected to this will act as an unbalanced load to the generator, causing negative sequence current in the stator and consequently rotor heating.